Maltese language: Romance (Sicilian, Italian, Spanish and French)

 A tendency in modern Maltese is to adopt further influences from English and Italian.

 Complex Latinate English words adopted into Maltese are often given Italian or Sicilian forms, even if the resulting words do not appear in either of those languages.
 For instance, the words evaluation, industrial action, and chemical armaments become evalwazzjoni, azzjoni industrjali, and armamenti kimiċi in Maltese, while the Italian terms are valutazione, vertenza sindacale, and armi chimiche respectively.
 (The origin of the terms may be narrowed even further to British English; the phrase industrial action is meaningless in the United States.)
 This is comparable to the situation with English borrowings into the Italo-Australian dialect.
 English words of Germanic origin are generally preserved relatively unchanged.

 Some influences of African Romance on the Arabic and Berber spoken in the Maghreb are theorised; these may then have passed into Maltese.
 For example, in calendar month names, the word furar 'February' is only found in the Maghreb and in Maltese – proving the word's ancient pedigree.
 The region also has a form of another Latin month in awi/ussu < augustus.
 This word does not appear to be a loan word through Arabic, and may have been taken over directly from Late Latin or African Romance.
 Scholars theorise that a Latin-based system provided forms such as awi/ussu and furar in African Romance, with the system then mediating Latin/Romance names through Arabic for some month names during the Islamic period.
 The same situation exists for Maltese which mediated words from Italian, and retains both non-Italian forms such as awissu/awwissu and frar, and Italian forms such as april.

 Berber

 Like the Maghrebi Arabic dialects, Maltese has a significant vocabulary derived from Berber languages.
-Whether these words entered Maltese by being inherited from Siculo-Arabic or were directly loaned from Berber languages is not yet known.
+Whether these words entered Maltese by being inherited from Siculo-Arabic or were directly borrowed from Berber languages is not yet known.
 These include: